SebiSchlegel/SebiSchlegel.github.io/past.md

 ### past travel

+November 27, talk at University of Zurich

+November 13-17, visiting University of Luxembourg, talk on November 15

 September 2023, Lausanne, Conference "Categorified Enumerative Geometry and Representation Theory"

 April 2023, Skye, "Skye 2023: Workshop on Hall algebras and vertex algebras in enumerative geometry"